-Using a sieve, drain the remaining water completely, and cover the sabudana overnight or at least for 4-5 hours.
+Drain the remaining water using a colnader, and cover the sabudana overnight or at least for 4-5 hours.
 I usually refrigerate them overnight.
-In the morning, take them out of the fridge.
-They should be completely dry with no water left.

-Fluff the sabudana pearls using a fork to separate any that may stick without breaking them.
-This helps in giving the perfect texture to these pearls.
+Fluff the sabudana pearls using a fork to separate the pearls without breaking them.

-To check if sabudana is soaked properly, press the pearls between your thumb and index finger.
-If it mashes easily indicates sabudana is ready to use.
+To check if sabudana is ready to cook, press a pearl between your thumb and index finger.
+It should mash easily.
 If the center feels hard, soak in 2-3 tablespoons of water for another 30 mins and test again.

-In a pan, heat ghee on medium heat.
-Add the cumin seeds and allow them to sizzle for few seconds.
+In a non stick pan, heat ghee or oil on medium heat.
+Add the cumin seeds and curry leaves (optional) and allow them to sizzle for a few seconds.

 Stir in green chili, potatoes, and a sprinkle of salt.
-Mix well and cover and cook for 5-7 mins (or until potatoes are cooked).
-Stir intermittently to avoid the potatoes from sticking.
-Alternately to cut down the cooking time, use boiled potatoes.
+Turn the heat to medium low.
+Mix well and cook covered for 5-7 mins (or until potatoes are cooked).
+Stir intermittently to prevent the potatoes from sticking.

 When the sabudana pearls turn from white to transparent you know your khichdi is ready.
 Turn off the heat.

-Serve it hot on its own or with a bowl of yogurt and/or fruits on the side.
-Pair it with chai for that wholesome breakfast or snack.
-You can also serve it with some green chutney during non-fasting days.
+Serve Sabudana Khichdi hot on its own or with a bowl of yogurt and/or fruits on the side.